When we’re alone — whether in the midst of a crowd of strangers or family — Christmas holidays can feel really yucky.

 YES!
 I can! with Constant Course Correction.

-I have a “little black box” like the ones on airplanes that correct the plane’s course many times to keep it going where it was set by the pilot to go.
+I have an auto-correction device like the ones on airplanes that correct the plane’s course many times to keep it going where it was set by the pilot to go.

-My “little black box” is my attitude.
+My auto-correction device is my attitude.
 It has two input channels:

 - The things I tell myself about whatever I take in from my environment — whether it’s the phone call from a sales solicitor, a neighbor’s loud car speakers, the guy on the highway who cuts in front of me leaving inches between our vehicles at 50 mph, a verbal sneer, or the stats on my book product page on Amazon.